david-heurtel-depeiges/david-heurtel-depeiges.github.io/index.md

 I am currently looking for a PhD position starting september 2024!
 I am also looking for a 4 to 6 months research internship starting in March/April 2024.

-I am going to cheat a little bit on this question and mention three papers: Stochastic Interpolants with data-dependent couplings, Entropic Neural Optimal Transport via Diffusion Processes, and Diffusion Schrödinger Bridge Matching.
-I reckon recent advances at the intersection of generative modeling and optimal transport could have a tremendous impact on solving complex inference problems and very general inverse problems (non-linear ones or under non gaussian noise) in science or medicine (e.g. inverse problems in cosmology, medical imaging, etc.).
-Ultimately, I would like for my research to contr

 ## News
 **On 16.
 December 2023 Will be giving a brief talk at NeurIPS 2023 ML and the Physical Sciences workshop!**